 - 4.1 We plan our curriculum in three phases.
 We agree a long-term plan for each subject in each key stage.
 This indicates what areas of the programmes of study for each subject either discretely or through topics are to be taught in each term, and to which groups of children.
 We review our long-term plan on an annual basis. - 4.2 With our medium-term plans, we give clear guidance on the objectives, knowledge, skills, vocabulary and experiences the children will be given and taught.
-We use the national curriculum programmes of study and school's schemes of work for our medium-term planning in all subjects. - 4.3 Our short-term plans are those that our teachers write on a weekly or daily basis.
+We use the national curriculum programmes of study and school's schemes of work for our medium-term planning in all subjects.
+We also teach knowledge and skills through enquiry based learning.
+Enquiry based learning builds on subject knowledge and is driven by curiosity and questions.
+It deepens, extends and applies knowledge learned and results in an end product which will be shared with an audience.
+It is collaborative and the children take ownership, they also develop skills and knowledge in communication, personal development and cultural capital.
+The projects also give the children the opportunity to work with partners in the community and the world of work.
+Teaching also moves from direct instruction to facilitation and monitoring. - 4.3 Our short-term plans are those that our teachers write on a weekly or daily basis.
 We use these to set out the learning objectives for each session, and to identify what resources and activities we are going to use in the lesson and to identify assessment opportunities.
 It also includes teaching strategies that we use when teaching each topic or subject.